 NPAC SMS responds to the M-DELETE.

 The NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX objects to the Local SMSs who are accepting downloads for this NPA-NXX.
+For the XML interface,NXDD – NpaNxxDeleteDownload.

-At the same time as step 7, the NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX objects to the SOAs who are accepting downloads for this NPA-NXX.
+At the same time as step 3, the NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX objects to the SOAs who are accepting downloads for this NPA-NXX.
+For the XML interface, NXDD – NpaNxxDeleteDownload.

 The Local SMS responds to the M-DELETE.
+For the XML interface,DNLR – DownloadReply.

 The SOA responds to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.

 The NPAC SMS updates all subscription version records in its local database that match the specified TN range by updating the TN value for each object and removing the internal field.